pyOpenSci/python-package-guide/tests/run-tests.md

 ## Run tests across Python versions with nox

-**Nox** is a great automation tool to learn give it is:
+**Nox** is a great automation tool to learn because it:

-- Python-based making it accessible if you already know Python and
+- Is Python-based making it accessible if you already know Python and
-- It will create isolated environments to run workflows.
+- Will create isolated environments to run workflows.

 `nox` simplifies creating and managing testing environments.
 With `nox`, you can set up virtual environments, and run tests across Python versions using the environment manager of your choice with a